 IVVD Investors Have Opportunity to Lead Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. ("Adagio" or the "Company") (NASDAQ: IVVD).
+BENSALEM, Pa., Feb.
+16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. ("Adagio" or the "Company") (NASDAQ: IVVD).

 Class Period: November 29, 2021 – December 14, 2021